Trucker shares breakfast with stranded drivers on I-95 in Virginia - NewsBreak

 Gachet’s truck was equipped with a microwave where he was able to heat up food.

-There were no reported deaths or injuries, but plenty of outrage from motorists, some of whom were stranded overnight Monday into Tuesday, posting pleas for help on social media.Workers at nation’s first unionized Starbucks in Buffalo walk off the job due to “unsafe working conditions”
+There were no reported deaths or injuries, but plenty of outrage from motorists, some of whom were stranded overnight Monday into Tuesday, posting pleas for help on social media.Workers at nation’s first unionized Starbucks walk off the job

 “Most truckers, you know, we’re ready for a week or a month at a time,” he said.
 “So we got food, water, heat in the cab.
 All the resources just perfect scenario to help someone else out in the car.”